t-benedek/rust_websocket_json/README.md

 2. How to make use of https://github.com/nox/serde_json to parse JSON data structures

 # How to use
-Just build and run using 'cargo run'.
+Just build and run using `cargo run`.